Standing for long periods of time increases the risk of circulatory problems

 Prolonged standing or sitting is characterized as sedentary behavior with low energy expenditure compared to walking.
 Both of these positions have attracted the attention of physicians and scientists as potential risk factors for cardiovascular disease and premature mortality.
 For example, interventional and cross-sectional studies have shown that reducing sedentary behavior with increasing time spent standing can improve cardiovascular health.
 However, there is a lack of research examining the impact of specific time spent in a particular position on cardiovascular health.

-A team of researchers led by Matthew Ahmadi from the University of Sydney analysed data from the UK Biobank to examine the putative association of sedentary behaviour and its components (sitting and standing) with major cardiovascular diseases (coronary heart disease, stroke and heart failure) and orthostatic circulatory diseases - orthostatic hypotension, varicose veins, chronic venous insufficiency and venous ulcers.
+A team of researchers led by Matthew Ahmadi from the University of Sydney analysed data from the UK Biobank to examine the putative association of sedentary behaviour and its component parts (sitting and standing) with major cardiovascular diseases (coronary heart disease, stroke and heart failure) and orthostatic circulatory diseases – orthostatic hypotension, varicose veins, chronic venous insufficiency and venous ulcers.

 The researchers used accelerometer data from 83,013 adults (average age 61.3) to estimate the amount of time spent sitting and standing each day.
 The average time spent standing was 2.1 hours per day, while the average time spent sitting was 10.7 hours per day.
 The participants spent an average of 71.3 minutes per day walking or running.

-Standing for less than 12 hours per day resulted in a total risk of developing orthostatic disorders of 2.49 percent, and more than 14 hours - 5.22 percent.
+Standing for less than 12 hours per day resulted in an overall risk of developing orthostatic disorders of 2.49 percent, and more than 14 hours - 5.22 percent.
 At the same time, when the time spent standing exceeded 12 hours per day, the relative risk of orthostatic circulatory disorders increased by an average of 0.22 per hour.
 At the same time, scientists did not find a reliable connection between the time spent standing and the risk of severe cardiovascular diseases.

 Each additional hour of sitting above 10 hours per day was associated with a 0.26 increased relative risk of orthostatic disorders.
 In addition, each additional hour of sitting increased the relative risk of developing major cardiovascular disease by 0.15.